 Sting started to build his solo career in 1985, as of today, he has 14 album studios and has collaborated with some of the all-time greatest musicians like Bryan Adams, Rod Stewart, and Craig David, among others.
 His first studio album The Dream of the Blue Turtles fascinated audiences due to songs like "If You Love Somebody Set Them Free".
 Two years later he released ...Nothing Like the Sun which includes one of his most praised tracks "Englishman in New York".

 In 1985 he came to prominence after singing the main line "I Want My MTV" on the Dire Strait's classic Money For Nothing, and in 1991 he dedicated his album The Soul Cages to his father who had passed away.
 During the 2000s Sting released four more albums including the 2003 classic Sacred Love, where he included hip-hop elements; later on in 2006, he released Songs From the Labyrinth.

 What is the music star Sting doing now?

 In 2016 Sting released 57th & 9th, his first album in many years, the title of it references the New York City's intersection he had to cross every day while getting to the studio where he recorded the album.
-This year he released his fourteenth album My Songs and started its supporting world tour which will conclude in a couple of weeks.
-However, he will resume with a 16-date residency in 2020 in Las Vegas.
+In 2019, he released his fourteenth album My Songs.

 A bit more about the music legend Sting